LokiJS-Forge/LokiDB/CONTRIBUTING.md

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using http://plnkr.co.
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:

-- version of LokiJS used
+- version of LokiDB used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails